Skip to main content

 OTGA endorsed in the UN Ocean Decade

 Through increased exchange of marine technology, ocean studies, and training activities around the world, the OTGA contributes to the UN Decade of Ocean Science for Sustainable Development and the UN Sustainable Development Goals.
-The project helps build the scientific and institutional capacity needed for sustainable management of the ocean and marine resources by 2030 (SDG14s).
-Additionally, the OTGA fully supports the IOC capacity development strategy, through the courses taught.
+The project helps build the scientific and institutional capacity needed for sustainable management of the ocean and marine resources by 2030 (SDG14).
+Additionally, the OTGA fully supports the IOC capacity development strategy through the courses taught.

-Aims and future of OTGA
+Aims and future of the UNESCO/IOC/IODE/OTGA Programme Component

 • To keep developing the e-learning platform, to make it accessible to more people, and to make it the main teaching platform for all the IOC’s programmes.

-• To enable equitable participation of all IOC member states and IOC programmes, in decision-making for the future of our ocean
+• To enable equitable participation of all IOC member states and IOC programmes in decision-making for the future of our ocean

 Social